zhouyf-10/starter-hugo-academic/content/publication/ReachFlow2/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "IEEE Transactions on Power Systems, vol. 36, no. 3, pp. 2532-2541"
+publication: "IEEE Transactions on Power Systems, May 2021"
-publication_short: "IEEE Transactions on Power Systems, vol. 36, no. 3, pp. 2532-2541"
+publication_short: "IEEE Transactions on Power Systems, May 2021"

 abstract: ""